c-cube/moonpool/moonpool/_doc-dir/README.md

     provides the fork-join parallelism primitives
     to use within tasks running in the pool.

+On OCaml 4.xx, there is only one domain; all threads run on it, but the pool abstraction is still useful to provide preemptive concurrency.

 ## Usage

 The user can create several thread pools (implementing the interface `Runner.t`).